marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 - MIOP terms are listed in the YAML frontmatter of this page.
 - See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.
+-
+### Making eDNA FAIR (FAIRe)

+- FAIRe terms are listed in the YAML frontmatter of this page.
+- See <https://fair-edna.github.io/download.html> for the FAIRe checklist and more information.
+- See <https://fair-edna.github.io/guidelines.html#missing-values> for guidelines on missing values that can be used for missing FAIRe or MIOP terms.

 ### Authors